creoapp/documentation/docs/creo/properties.md

-Applications built with Creo acts and behave like any other regular iOS app compiled with Xcode.
+Applications built with Creo act and behave like any other iOS app compiled with Xcode.
 Some technical details and customizations can be configured using an Info.plist file.
 If you choose **Project** **›** **Properties** from the menu then you can customize your iOS specific settings.
-Please note that Creo take care of configuring and writing a correct Info.plist file for you.
-You should change these settings only if you really know what you are doing.
+Please note that Creo takes care of configuring and writing a correct Info.plist file for you.
+You should change these settings only if you know what you are doing.

 ![Creo App](creo_properties_1.png)